Need a quick answer?

 What colours are available?

-Vergola® roofs are available in a range of Colorbond colour - Surfmist, Classic Cream, Paperbark, Shell Grey, Woodland Grey and a new metallic Cosmic that provides an aluminium type finish.
+Vergola® roofs are available in a range of Colorbond colour - Surfmist, Classic Cream, Paperbark, Shale Grey, Woodland Grey and a new metallic Cosmic that provides an aluminium type finish.

 If clients wish to have another colour, a complete range is available through powder-coating the louvres and other components.
 However in this case, we can only pass on the length of guarantee offered by the local powder-coating company, which is typically around 2 years.

 The easiest way to clean a Vergola® is to gently wash it down with a garden hose.
 Occasional rain will do the job for you, but otherwise gentle mopping (with car body detergent if appropriate) can be used to remove bird droppings and other debris.
 We find that clients with installations such as patios of garden furniture, or outdoor cafes, tend to hose down their Vergola at the same time as they are washing down the rest of the area.
 The rain sensor will need to be switched off, of course.
 Where Vergolas are installed over sensitive areas (such as delicate fabrics, electronics or kitchens) then using a hose or uncontrolled spray is not an option, and more care must be taken.
 With the louvres set to vertical, both sides can be cleaned with a damp mop on a pole.
 The rain sensor should still be switched off so that the louvres do not unexpectedly close.